 When I buy thrifted clothing, I immediately come home and toss it in the washing machine.
 If I can’t come home immediately, I try to have it either double-bagged.
 I won’t take it out until that time.

 Ask yourself, “How soon can I wash this?”
 And if the answer is, “Not until later,” then store it somewhere tightly sealed until you can wash it.

 For things like rugs and upholstered furniture, your best bet is keeping it outside in the garage until you can steam clean it–either yourself or professionally.

-TIP #4: Know What Tools to Bring Along
+TIP #4: Know What Tools to Bring Along to Thrift Stores

 This is a rule I break all the time.
 I simply don’t have one (yet!).
 But I need one and plan to put one together!
 Over the years, this is what I have seen is essential when thrifting.
 Keep it in your car for impromptu thrift shop stops.
 Inside, it should have: